 It can help with loss of appetite and more.

 It is an herb present in various supplements.
 It can stimulate the mental and physical activity of people who feel weak and lethargic all the time.
 Its intake results in sharper cognitive function and better quality of life.

 Green Tea Extract

 It is an anti-oxidant, which helps harness the free radicals from the body.

 Simultaneously, it helps boost metabolic rate, thus assuring energy generation that maintains optimal stamina and enhances focus.

 Caffeine helps improve alertness when a person is fatigued and feels drowsy and lethargic.
 It also causes the blood vessels to open up by allowing blood to flow.

 The ingredients for digestive health include a special formula that aims to help you get the most from your post-workout meal.
 The ingredients include:

-Glucuronolactone – a precursor for ascorbic acid synthesis
+Glucuronolactone – a precursor for the ascorbic acid synthesis

-Advantages of Fortune Delight include minimum calories and loads of nutrition.
+Advantages of Kill Cliff include minimum calories and loads of nutrition.
 Each serving of Kill Cliff is equal to 15 calories and zero fat.